Mr. Flu and Me: A Love Story

 And then, there’s that knocking.

 My legs say: I’m not going if I have to leave my friends behind!
-My head is too stuffed to say much of anything, which is very unusual because it’s the real extrovert in the family.
+My head is too stuffed to say much of anything, which is unusual because it’s the real extrovert in the family.

 Soon, I say.
 Not quite yet, but soon.